-Estimating Number of Trials to Ensure a Maximum Number of Failures or Less
+Estimating Number of Trials to Ensure a Maximum Number of Failures or Less alpha The maximum acceptable risk that more than k failures will be observed.

 This functions estimates the maximum number of trials we can conduct and achieve a certain probability that k failures or fewer will be observed.